mecid/mecid.github.io/_posts/2024-02-26-discovering-swift-async-algorithms-package.md

 }
 ```

-As you can see in the example above, we use the debounce function to wait for a particular period of time before emitting a value.
-Another helpful type that we have in The Swift Async Algorithms package is AsyncTimerSequence.
+As you can see in the example above, we use the *debounce* function to wait for a particular period of time before emitting a value.
+Another helpful type that we have in The Swift Async Algorithms package is *AsyncTimerSequence*.
 It emits the current date at a given interval.

 ```swift
 @Observable final class CalendarStore {